Calm Dog Breeds may be giant or tiny, belong to many different breed groups, and have vastly different purposes from lap dogs to guard dogs.

 Drooling is one of their high points, so anyone who is obsessive about the cleanliness of their home will be frustrated by this large breed.

 These dogs are considered gentle and quiet, and devoted to their family.
-Being an excellent guardian, though they can be stubborn and some are aggressive towards strange dogs.
+They are definitely VERY CALM, as they will react to a house invader by walking over and taking the intruder's arm in it's mouth, then sit down and hold the person captive!
+Bullmastiffs make an excellent guardian, though they can be stubborn and some are aggressive towards strange dogs.

 Males do not always tolerate other male dogs, but they are good with children if raised with them.
 Though gentle, they do need a firm owner who does not back down to them.